-Do you break out in a cold sweat when you see the word backstroke come up in your browser?
-Are you worried about flailing on your back like an overturned tortoise?
+Do you break out in a cold sweat when you see the word backstroke come up in your training?
+Are refusing to swim backstroke even if it’s beneficial for freestyle swimming?
 Here are our best tips to thrive while swimming backstroke.

-On your back means, on your back.
-Swim straight.
+On your back you have to swim straight.
 You can’t see where you’re going or how your arms enter the water.
 You are effectively swimming blind.
 Swimming straight is first priority.
-Our tip is to pick a line or feature on the roof and follow that for 25m.
-Make sure to look out for the 5m markings on the roof that indicate you are almost at the flip turn.
-Don’t fight the wall, please.
+Our tip is to pick a line or feature on the roof and follow that for 25 meter.
+Make sure to look out for the 5 meter markings on the roof that indicate you are almost at the wall to prevent hitting your head against it.

 Body position is just as important in backstroke as it is in freestyle.
 We don’t want the legs to sink.
 To help achieve this outcome, the head must be in a neutral position, lying flat on the surface and looking up at the roof.
 Do not lift the head up out of the water as this will only drop the hips, which has the same effect as hitting the brakes and will slow you down.

-So, to re-cap our tips for this week: Swim straight by following a marking on the ceiling, keep your head flat on the surface and look up, kick your legs, swing your arms while singing catch and lift, rotate and break the ice.
+So, to re-cap our tips: swim straight by following a marking on the ceiling, keep your head flat on the surface and look up, kick your legs, rotate, swing your arms and break the ice while singing catch and lift.
+You can always go through these tips step by step with our backstroke course.

 That’s how to do it folks.
 Go out there and make us proud.